Rooibos Tea Benefits Weight Management, Plus 9 Other Reasons to Drink It

 An herbal tea from South Africa, rooibos is a delicious, caffeine-free way to upgrade your tea habit.
 While other teas have an acquired taste, rooibos tea has a sweet, mild flavor profile with notes of honey and vanilla.
 The red beverage is one of the most palate-pleasing types of tea.
 In addition to the flavor, the tea is packed with health benefits that will earn it a space in your morning (or evening) routine.

-Its anti-inflammatory powers and antioxidant content also show promise in helping protect the body.
+Rooibos’ high antioxidant content and flavonoids show much promise in helping to protect the body.
 Rooibos tea may even help with weight management.